 You might be uncomfortable during class if you just ate.
 So avoid eating during the two hours prior to class.
 However, practice what is and feels good for YOUR body.
 Please do not chew gum during class.
 And guess what?
 Things move around during yoga and sometimes out- like gas!
 It's all good.

-Feel free to bring your own mat to class.
-We have free mat storage, but it is recommended to store your mat in a bag or tied with a strap, and have your name written on your mat.
-Otherwise it gets mixed in with our rentals!
+Feel free to bring your own mat to class, and it is recommended that you keep your mat in a bag or tied with a strap, and have your name written on your mat.
 Brown Dog Yoga isn’t responsible for any lost, stolen or damaged belongings you leave at the studio.

-Doors to the studios are opened within the 15 minutes before class time.
+Doors to the studios are opened within 15 minutes before class time.
 We promptly lock the studio door at the start of class for the safety of students and their possessions.
-The retail shop is open M-Th from 3:30 to 7:30 p.m., and Saturdays from 8 a.m.-12 p.m.
+The retail shop is open M-Th from 4-7 p.m., and Saturdays from 8 a.m.-12 p.m.

-Give BDY & TW a try!
+Give BDY a try!
 Unlimited Yoga/Barre/Scupt and Cycle just $20 for two weeks.